percona/everest-doc/docs/release-notes/Percona-Everest-1.0.0-(2024-06-28).md

 - [EVEREST-1055](https://perconadev.atlassian.net/browse/EVEREST-1055) Starting with Percona Everest 1.0.0, we have introduced a new **deleting** state.
 This state will persist until all resources associated with the database have been removed.

-- [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) We are always working to enhance our user experience, and we've recently introduced a new page - the components page.
+- [EVEREST-1069](https://perconadev.atlassian.net/browse/EVEREST-1069) We are constantly working to enhance our user experience, and we've recently introduced a new page - the components page.
 This page provides detailed information about the pods and containers, including their status, type, age, and more.

 - [EVEREST-1093](https://perconadev.atlassian.net/browse/EVEREST-1093) - We now offer users the choice to select or deselect **Delete backup storage data** when attempting to delete a database without backups.